-Research and development costs include the costs of clinical studies, which are expensed as incurred.
-The Company incurred \$184,665 and \$140,200 in the years ended December 31, 2013 and 2012, respectively.
+Research and development costs include the costs of clinical studies, which are expensed as incurred, along with staff dedicated to research and development..
+The Company incurred \$358,868 and \$216,665 in the years ended December 31, 2014 and 2013, respectively.